crsl4/phylo-class-social/best-books.md

 # List of best books read in 2021 by Botany 563 Spring 2022 class
+- Angel - Ready Player One by Ernest Cline